 Colony is a tiny city located in the state of Kansas.
-With a population of 377 people and just one neighborhood, Colony is the 269th largest community in Kansas.
-Colony has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 383 people and just one neighborhood, Colony is the 269th largest community in Kansas.
+Colony has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 When you are in Colony, you'll notice that it is more blue-collar than most other communities in America.
 57.53% of Colony’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Colony is a city of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Colony who work in sales jobs (13.01%), office and administrative support (11.64%), and healthcare (6.16%).

-Overall, Colony’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Colony’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small city, Colony does not have a public transit system used by locals to get to and from work.
+Colony is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Colony in 2022 was $27,745, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,980 for a family of four.